dreamcatchme/documentation-markdown/trinity/README.md

 To Do:  Add files from https://docs.iota.works/

+This section explains the Trinity Wallet

 ## Documentation

-Documentation for the Trinity Wallet

 - Introduction
   - [What is Trinity?](Introduction/WhatisTrinity.md)